yingling-group/lammps-mspin/README.md

 # LAMMPS-MSPIN
-A LAMMPS plugin `MSPIN` for atomistic molecular dynamics simulations of magnetic nanoparticles.
+A LAMMPS plugin `MSPIN` for atomistic molecular dynamics simulations of magnetic nanoparticles (MNPs).

 Developed for simulation method published in:
 >A.U.
 Mahmood and Y.G.
 Yingling. *All-Atom Simulation Method for Zeeman Alignment